 Overview of Mephedrone

 Mephedrone is a relatively new substance, and it is considered to be a “designer drug.”
 At one point, it was a perfectly legal recreational drug, but as of 2010 in Europe, it gained a “Class B” drug classification.
-Mephedrone is currently controllable by laws in similarity to the Federal Analog Act in countries such as the USA, New Zealand, and Australia.
+It is currently controllable by laws in similarity to the Federal Analog Act in countries such as the USA, New Zealand, and Australia.

 Mephedrone typically comes in either the form of a capsule or powder.
 Obviously, the capsule is to be swallowed orally while the powder is to be snorted.
 The drug is commonly either white or yellow in color.

-Effects of Mephedrone
+Effects of the Stimulant Drug Mephedrone

-When mephedrone is consumed, a variety of effects can take place.
+When Mephedrone is consumed, a variety of effects can take place.
 Users have reported many of the following effects:

 - increased libido

-Many users have also reported feeling exceptionally confident, alert, and talkative while under the influence of mephedrone.
+Many users have also reported feeling exceptionally confident, alert, and talkative while under the influence of Mephedrone.
 Its effects are typically described to be a mix of those between cocaine and ecstasy.
 The effects of the drug typically last for around an hour before the user begins to “come down” from the high.

-The side effects of consuming mephedrone include excessive sweating, heart palpitations, headaches, nausea, and blue/cold fingers.
+The side effects of consuming Mephedrone include excessive sweating, heart palpitations, headaches, nausea, and blue/cold fingers.
 Other side effects reported from non-surveyed individuals include panic attacks, paranoia, and hallucinations.

 Some of the more serious possible effects that health professionals warn about are: